adjust/dev-docs/docs/web/index.md

 Once you've installed the SDK, you need to initialize it.
 To do this, call the [`initSdk` method](web-initSdk-invocation).
 This method takes a number of arguments that customize how the SDK works in your app.

-The following arguments are required to initialize the Adjust SDK:
+You must add the following arguments to your `initSdk` call to initialize the SDK:

 `appToken`
    : Your [Adjust app token](https://help.adjust.com/en/article/app-settings#view-your-app-token).